Anna Kennedy

-Anna Kennedy (born 12 March 1960) is an educator who has worked to provide an improved education and other facilities for children with autistic spectrum disorders.
-In pursuing support for these children, she has established two schools, a college, a respite home and a website with over 50,000 international followers.
+Anna Kennedy (born 12 March 1960) is a disability/neurodiversity campaigner who has worked to provide improved education and other services and support for children and adults described as being on the autism spectrum as well as other neurodivergent conditions.
+In pursuing these activities she has (among other things) helped establish two schools, a college, a respite home and a website with over 100,000 international followers.

-Kennedy was appointed an OBE (Royal Reward for Inspirational Mother) Award by Queen Elizabeth II at Buckingham Palace in 2012 for her services.
+Kennedy was given an OBE (Royal Reward for Inspirational Mother) Award by Queen Elizabeth II at Buckingham Palace in 2012 for her services.
 Kennedy is the special education correspondent of the psychology website Psychreg.
+She speaks fluent Italian.

 Early life

 Born in Middlesbrough to Maria and Antonino Sammarone, she studied at Sacred Heart School Middlesbrough.
 Before leaving for Italy, she had set up a dance school, which was owned and run by her for a number of years.
-She married Sean Kennedy, a qualified legal solicitor, in 1998.
-They had two sons, Patrick and Angelo; when the boys reached school age, Kennedy then discovered that they were affected with autistic spectrum disorders.
+She married Sean Kennedy, who had been given a diagnosis of Asperger syndrome.
+Sean is a practising barrister, and is also from Middlesbrough from a working class Irish Catholic background.
+They have two sons; when the boys reached school age, Anna Kennedy discovered that they are autistic.

-It was difficult for Anna and Sean to find a suitable education for their eight-year-old, affected by Asperger Syndrome and five-year-old with autism; they started a support group in their home, which grew rapidly and was joined by 275 families.
-They remortgaged their house in order to raise funds to open a school with special educational needs for their children.
+It was difficult for Anna and Sean to find a suitable education for their eight-year-old; they started a support group in their home, which grew rapidly and was joined by 275 families.
+They remortgaged their house to raise funds to open a school with special educational needs for their children.

 Hillingdon Manor School

-Anna and her husband prepared a feasibility report to convert a local school, which was apparently due to be demolished, into a school for special needs children.
+Anna and her husband prepared a feasibility report to convert a local school, which was apparently due to be demolished, into a school for autistic children and young people.
 Volunteers were also coming out to help them, including carpenters, electricians and painters.
 Anna also approached the probation service for volunteers to come and help.
 Hillingdon Manor School for autistic children opened in 1999, with only 19 pupils.
 Initially, this school had places for 14 children, later increased to 63 places by 2002.
 The funding for places by the local authority was based upon the condition that parents of autistic children select this school as a suitable place for their special children's needs.
-This school is now building a brighter future with safe and structured education for 150 special children.
-The school was subject to an emergency Ofsted report in January 2017, the report for which was published in March.
-The inspection found that the school did not meet all of the independent school standards that were examined during the inspection.
-Deficiencies found included out-of-date "safeguarding policy documents", an insufficiently robust approach to "safer recruitment", including "prohibition orders" and vetting, lacked a "written risk assessment policy", and its "health and safety policy" was sparse, and in need of updating, referring to the "new government" of 2010, among other faults.
-The report also stated, "The school is a safe and secure learning environment and pupils behave well.
-There are high ratios of staff to pupils and leaders have ensured that staff members are deployed effectively."
+Anna Kennedy stood down from all school management in May 2013 leaving this to others.
+She now focuses exclusively on her charitable work.